Pediatric Physical Therapy for Plagiocephaly:Guide

 Q2: Can helmet therapy be applied to my baby who has plagiocephaly?

-Helmet therapy is effective in cases where babies have a moderate, or severe form of plagiocephaly.
-An evaluation by a physical therapist will be done to your baby so that the decision on whether a helmet is proper or not can be made.
+Helmet therapy is effective in cases where babies have a moderate or severe form of plagiocephaly.
+An evaluation by a physical therapist will be done on your baby so that the decision on whether a helmet is proper or not can be made.

 Q3: Is there a cure to plagiocephaly through physical therapy?

-When repositioning is combined with physical therapy, the extent of plagiocephaly can be greatly minimized and the additional deformity could be prevented to a greater degree.
+When repositioning is combined with physical therapy, the extent of plagiocephaly can be greatly minimized, and the additional deformity can be prevented to a greater degree.

 Q4: How many days will my baby receive physical therapy to cure plagiocephaly?

 The therapy may vary depending on the extent of the condition.
-The majority of babies will require a several-month therapy and the changes will be seen in several weeks.
+The majority of babies will require several months of therapy, and the changes will be seen in several weeks.

 Q5: Is it possible to correct plagiocephaly without a helmet?

 With mild cases, plagiocephaly and repositioning through pediatric physical therapy are sufficient to rectify the condition.
-More severe cases are usually taken to the use of the helmets.
+More severe cases are usually treated with the use of helmets.

 Leave a Comment